miqueleg/miqueleg.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Biologist, molecular biologist and bioinformatician.
+<p></p>
 Designing proteins computationally and building my own tools to do so.

 Plant lover; it's the main focus of my <a href='https://www.instagram.com/miquelgarden'>Instagram account</a>.